Do not use excessive flux !!! Flux mixed with soldering dross is conductive !!!

 Once the board is coated, no way to troubleshoot

-DJI Air unit can work with any spare UART of any flight controllers supported by Betaflight/INAV/ArduPilot
+DJI Air unit/Vista can work with ANYYYYYYY spare UART/softserial of ANYYYYYY flight controllers supported by Betaflight/INAV/ArduPilot firmware

 - Power —> Power source according to air unit voltage spec.